ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 User Mode Code Integity | Enabled | Restricts both kernel-mode and user-mode binaries.
 This aligns with the ACSC Windows 10 1909 hardening guidance.
 Windows Hardware Quality Labs Signing | Required |  Blocks the execution of legacy drivers and ensures drivers have passed [Windows Hardware Certification Testing](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/whql-release-signature)
 Flight Signing | Disabled  | Restricts the use of non production release binaries.
 Flightroot-signed binaries will not be trusted.
-Unsigned System Integrity Policy | Disabled | Requires the policy to be signed, this prevents administrative tampering and kernel mode exploit access.
+Unsigned System Integrity Policy | Agency Decision | The use of signed policies prevent administrative tampering and kernel mode exploit access.
+However, it does increase the administrative overhead associated with management and updating of policies.
+There is no current ACSC guidance on the configuration of signed integrity polices.
 EV Signers | Required  | Blocks the execution of drivers created by a partner without a Extended Verification (EV) certificate.
 Advanced Boot Options Menu | Disabled | Restricts access to the advanced boot options menu.
 Boot Audit on Failure | Enabled | Enables investigation when a driver fails on boot.